 Recent years have seen diminishing opportunities to perform pieces for extended piano techniques (prepared piano, performance inside the piano, live electronics, etc.).
 The purpose of this project is for musicians, concert hall managers and researchers to raise problems related to the promotion and dissemination of extended piano technique works, improve the visibility of these problems, and address the issues from their different standpoints.
-This year organizers will increase the number of members conducting concert hall-related research – activity that comes under the research branch of this project – and make preparations to work directly on improving the creative environment for extended piano techniques.
-(Results of research conducted so far under the project’s research branch are scheduled to be made available to the public online in the project’s final year (4th year)).

-Key members are pianist Satoko Inoue, musicologist Susumu Shono, composer Yuji Itoh and Yaeko Kurosaki, director of Ryogoku Monten Hall
+Key members are pianist Satoko Inoue, musicologist Susumu Shono, composer Yuji Itoh and Yaeko Kurosaki, director of Ryogoku Monten Hall.

 Year 1 activities